-The rest of the huge room was devoted to The Crow’s Nest, with several dozen seating arrangements for curling up with a good book, making conversation with new friends, watching the whales that we encountered more than once during our cruise, or playing trivia.
+The rest of the huge room was devoted to The Crow’s Nest, with several dozen seating arrangements for curling up with a good book, conversing with new friends, watching the whales we encountered more than once during our cruise, or playing trivia.
 It featured a killer happy hour and served small tapas plates each evening.
 This venue also served as the meeting place for daytime activities such as flower arranging and towel folding.

-Our Ports of Call
+Our Ports of Call: Cabo San Lucas

 We suited up in wetsuits due to the frigid water temperatures and went in small groups with a team of marine mammal expert guides to capture a fantastic dolphin experience.
 We danced, kissed, petted, and tickled our cute dolphin, a beautiful girl named Yuki.

-Mazatlan: Though I had never heard of Mazatlan, it was our second favorite cruise port.
+Though I had never heard of Mazatlan, it was our second favorite cruise port.
 Our cruise excursion (Mexican Dance, Sightseeing, and Shopping) took us by bus through town for a few photo ops and a chance to go inside the stunning Mazatlán Cathedral.

-Later that evening, we rejoined our group onboard the Oosterdam and set off with a cruise led excursion to Rhythms of the Night.
+Later that evening, we rejoined our group onboard the Oosterdam and set off with a cruise-led excursion to Rhythms of the Night.
 If I had to rate one Caribbean/Mexico/Bahamas/Bermuda cruise excursion as #1 in over 40 cruises, this is it!

-Described vaguely but perfectly in the brochure, Rhythms of the Night will leave you breathless in a high-energy, beautiful production featuring acrobats, dancers, theater, fire twirlers, and much, much more.
+Described vaguely but perfectly in the brochure, Rhythms of the Night will leave you breathless in a high-energy, beautiful production featuring acrobats, dancers, theater, fire twirlers, and much more.